 I bring all the sound, stage and lighting equipment I need.
 I also provide each participant with a booklet of the Gospel stories I will be teaching along with the Bible texts and songs I will be using.
 I can use a stage if there is one but I also carry my own small riser/stage that can be put in place once we see the arrangement of the tables.
 Table decorations would be nice, flowers or something festive.
 Dollar General has a variety of large round colored plastic tablecloths that will make the room look like a rainbow!
 I also bring some sets of colored pencils and some coloring sheets on the tables for folks to doodle with.
 A final suggestion on materials, a snack and beverage table (coffee, donuts) for the pre-session gathering time.

 It takes a village.
 Well not exactly a village, but to get ownership and participation, there does need to be a team to organize and promote the event.
 While I bring all the equipment and materials I need, having folks in charge of promo/communications (scheduling announcements in classes and church, bulletin inserts, posters, etc) as well as meals and snack table, will make sure that there is a quorum of people already committed to supporting and attending the VBS.
 If the event is only driven by church staff, there is a chance that we will start Monday morning with just a handful in attendance.
 It has happened.

-Cost for the event is $2800, plus travel ($200-$400) and lodging (3-4 nights - depending on format - motel preferred).
-Asking participants for a program fee can help.
+Cost for the Sun-Wed format - $2800 (Mon-Wed - $2400) plus travel ($200-$400) and lodging (3-4 nights - depending on format - motel preferred).
+Asking participants for a program fee may help.
 It defrays your costs and it helps your people to have a commitment and investment in the event.